Student Programming Allocations Committee

 The Student Programming Allocation Committee's (SPAC) primary task is to allocate SPSF funds for Student-Organized Programming.
 The SPAC shall also make recommendations to the Vice Chancellor for Student Development regarding how to use SPSF funds that students have directed for a use other than Student-Organized Programming.

-- David Taylor, SGA Treasurer (co-chair)
+- Jay Nguyen, SGA Treasurer (Co-Chair)

-- Heather Delbridge, Campus Activities Board
+- Jye Foreman, Campus Activities Board

-- Adam Wilson, Fraternity & Sorority Life
+- TBD, Fraternity & Sorority Life

-- Sherricka Vance, Residence Hall Association
+- Alexis Macklin, Residence Hall Association

-- Emily Neutens, Graduate Student Association
+- Jasmine Buckley, Graduate Student Association

-- Brooke Dangerfield, Multicultural Affairs
+- TBD, Multicultural Affairs

-- Madison Ralston, Associate Dean of Students/Co-Chair
+- Emelia Dunston, Associate Dean of Students (Co-Chair)

 - Tara Mathis, Associate Dean of Students

-- Cassie Nice, Assistant Director, Women’s Center
+- Lauren Ouwerkerk, Assistant Director, Women’s Center

-- Lindsay Hyden, Assistant Director, Campus Recreation
+- Lindsay Hyden, Associate Director, Campus Recreation

 - Austin Arias, Assistant Dean of Students